Chart Color Schemes

 Waikerie is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Waikerie, as per the findings, exhibited lower cultural diversity with 85.2% of its population being citizens, 87.9% born in Australia, and 94.2% speaking English only at home.
-Christianity was the predominant religion, comprising 49.8%.
-The category 'Other' showed an overrepresentation in Waikerie at 1.8%, compared to 1.5% regionally.
+Waikerie had a cultural diversity profile as follows: 85.2% were citizens, 87.9% were born in Australia, and 94.2% spoke English only at home.
+Christianity was the predominant religion, with 49.8%.
+The 'Other' category comprised 1.8%, compared to 1.5% regionally.

 Frequently Asked Questions - Diversity